JBoggan/serverless-patterns/lambda-sqs-cdk/README.md

-# Amazon SQS to AWS Lambda
+# Amazon sqs to AWS Lambda

-This pattern contains a sample AWS CDK stack to create a Lambda Function, a SQS Topic and the IAM permissions required to run the application.
+This pattern contains a sample AWS CDK stack to create a Lambda Function, an SQS Queue and the IAM permissions required to run the application.
-SQS invokes the Lambda function when new messages are available.
-When messages are sent to the SQS topic, they are delivered as a JSON event payload to the Lambda function.
+Lambda function sends a message to the SQS queue as a JSON payload.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/sqs-lambda-cdk
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-sqs-cdk

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.